American juvenile justice system: Restorative justice

 Restorative justice is an approach to justice that focuses on the needs of the victims and the offenders, and the involved community, rather than punishing the offender.
 Victims and offenders both take an active role in the process, with the latter being encouraged to take responsibility for their actions.
 Doing so is an attempt by offenders to repair the harm they've done and also provides help for the offender in order to prevent future offenses.
 Restorative justice is based on a theory of justice that views crime to be an offense against an individual and/or a community, versus the state.
 Programs that promote dialogue between victim and offender demonstrate the highest rates of victim satisfaction and offender accountability.

 Restorative justice practices have been implemented in schools that experience higher rates of violence or crime.
 This can catch the juvenile before they're involved in the justice system and can change discipline into a learning opportunity.
 It encourages accountability, supportive climates, appropriate listening and responding and contributes to a development of empathy for the offender.
 The difference between student exclusion and restorative approaches is shown through not only low recidivism, but school climates.
 With restorative approaches focusing on relationships, it prioritizes interpersonal connections which creates an overall better community.
-The underlying thesis of restorative practices is that ‘‘human beings are happier, more cooperative and productive, and more likely to make positive changes in their behavior when those in positions of authority do things with them, rather than to or for them.’’
+The underlying thesis of restorative practices is that human beings are happier, more cooperative and productive, and more likely to make positive changes in their behavior when those in positions of authority do things with them, rather than to or for them.

 Raise the age

-Many advocates argue that the juvenile system should extend to include youth older than 18 (the age that most systems use as a cut-off).
+Many advocates argue that the juvenile system should extend to include young adults 18 or older (the age that most systems use as a cut-off).
 Research in neurobiology and developmental psychology show that young adults' brains do not finish developing until their mid-20s, well beyond the age of criminal responsibility in most states.
 Other non-criminal justice systems acknowledge these differences between adults and young people with laws about drinking alcohol, smoking cigarettes, etc.

 Georgia, Texas and Wisconsin remain the only states to prosecute all youth as adults when they turn 17 years of age.
 Connecticut Governor, Dannel Malloy proposed in 2016 raising the age in his state to 20.